growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ### How to install

-Replace `growi-plugin-xxx` with the plugin you want to use.
+Replace `growi-plugin-xxx` with the name of the plugin to install.

 ```
 npm install --save growi-plugin-xxx